 Over-drying of granules | Dry the granules properly. |

-Some excipient such as microcrystalline cellulose gives low friability at lower hardness/machine pressures. | Replace the excipient; make a tablet with optimum hardness. |
+Some excipients such as microcrystalline cellulose give low friability at lower hardness/machine pressures. | Replace the excipient; make a tablet with optimum hardness. |

 Too much or too little compression pressure. | Adjust pressure for acceptable friability. |